jorgectf/bcda-app/prototype/alr_ig/input/pagecontent/overview.md

         </ul>
     </td>
     <td>
-        Assigned patients from ALR table 1-1 appear in FHIR as members of the Group resource (e.g. Group.member), which is a reference to the corresponding Patient resource.
-        Note that patients who are no longer assigned (table 1-5) are also members of the group, but have a changeType of "dropped".
-See Table 1-5 below.
+        Assigned patients from ALR table 1-1 appear in FHIR as members of the Group resource (e.g. Group.member).
+Each Group.member is a reference to the corresponding Patient resource along with some relevant extensions to clarify their membership.
+Patients in ALR table 1-1 can have a status of assigned but excluded (see EXCLUDED in the ALR data dictionary, table 1-1).
+In such cases, the changeType extension will indicate "excluded" and the changeReason extension will indicate the reason for exclusion (e.g. deceased, missing id, ghp).
+Similarly, patients who are no longer assigned (table 1-5, turnover) are also members of the group, but have a changeType of "dropped" and the changeReason extension will indicate the reason (e.g. plurality, AB, HMO).
+See Table 1-5 in the ALR data dictionary.
     </td>
 </tr>
 <tr>